Public Provident Fund (India): PPF tax concessions

 Annual contributions qualify for tax deduction under Section 80C of income tax as per the old Tax regime.
-The tax benefit is capped at ₹1.5 lacs per financial year.
+The tax benefit is capped at ₹150,000 per financial year.

-PPF falls under EEE (Exempt, Exempt, Exempt) tax basket.
-Contribution to PPF account is eligible for tax benefit under Section 80C of the Income Tax Act in the old Tax Regime.
-Interest earned is exempt from income tax and maturity proceeds are also exempt from tax.
+PPF falls under the EEE (Exempt, Exempt, Exempt) tax basket.
+Contribution to the PPF account is eligible for tax benefit under Section 80C of the Income Tax Act in the old Tax Regime.
+Interest earned is exempt from income tax, and maturity proceeds are also exempt from tax.

 According to R.K.
-Mohapatra, General Manager-Finance, IRCON International, and author of the award-winning book ‘Retirement Planning: A Simple Guide for Individuals’, in the falling interest rate era, investment in PPF make senses for people who are in higher income tax brackets because of the advantages of exempt-exempt-exempt (EEE) scheme, which means they get tax deduction under Section 80C when they invest, and the accrual of interest as well as withdrawal is completely tax-free.
+Mohapatra, General Manager-Finance, IRCON International, and author of the award-winning book "Retirement Planning: A Simple Guide for Individuals", in the falling interest rate era, investment in PPF make senses for people who are in higher income tax brackets because of the advantages of exempt-exempt-exempt (EEE) scheme, which means they get tax deduction under Section 80C when they invest, and the accrual of interest as well as withdrawal is completely tax-free.